12.4. Actor 5: A Polymorphism Example

 4. Upcasting

 As a practicing computer scientist, no one will ask you to list these elements.
 However, reading and understanding the behavior of a program is an expected skill.
-In the case of polymorphism, you must recognize the presence or absence in a program of the five elements.
+In the case of polymorphism, you must recognize the presence or absence of the five elements in a program and understand their impact on it.
 As you study the following changes to the Actor program, compare the changes to the list of requirements.
 A program must implement all five features to activate polymorphism.

-The Actor 3 example has three classes, Person, Actor, and Star, related by inheritance.
-Each class defines a display function that has a void return type and an empty parameter list.
-So, the display function satisfies the requirements for function overriding.
-So, Actor 3 has the first two "ingredients" for polymorphism, but we must modify the example to get the last three.
+The Actor 4 example has five classes, but only three, Person, Actor, and Star are related by inheritance and participate in polymorphism.
+The remaining two, Address and Date, don't participate in polymorphism and remain unchanged from the earlier example.
+Each class defines a display function with a void return type and an empty parameter list, satisfying requirement 2.
+So, Actor 4 classes have the first two "ingredients" for polymorphism, and the "Automatic" parts of the driver satisfy requirements 3 and 4.
+However, we must modify the example to achieve all the requirements.

 virtual void display()